w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

   version: 2
   ethernets:
     eth0:
       dhcp4: false <--- Make sure to change to false!!!
-Otherwise you cannot access your device over ether anymore.
+Otherwise you cannot access your device over ethernet anymore.
   bridges:
     br0:
       macaddress: 00:a0:98:79:42:65  <--- Change to physical MAC address from ifconig